Ewha-AI/EDIQA/README.md

 ### Gererating D2IQA detection scores for EDIQA training

-To generate D2IQA scores for EDIQA training, refer to this [repo](https://github.com/Ewha-AI/D2IQA) and create csv files with D2IQA scores for each image.<br>
+To generate D2IQA scores for EDIQA training, refer to this [repo](https://github.com/Ewha-AI/D2IQA) and create csv files with D2IQA by running `test.py`<br>
 Then, run `make_label.py` to generate the final annotation file for EDIQA, adjusting `detect_path` and `save_dir` as needed.

 ## Citing EDIQA